 1. Marine wildlife in the Marlborough Sounds

 If you don’t get excited when you see a dolphin leap out of the water then you just don’t have a soul.
 The Marlborough Sounds will certainly fuel this excitement, as bottlenose dolphins are regular visitors to the sounds.
-Not only can you see and swim with dolphins in the Marlborough Sounds, but you can kayak with seals, and snorkel with stingrays and an array of fish species.
+Not only can you see and swim with dolphins in the Marlborough Sounds with E-Ko Tours, but you can kayak with seals, and snorkel with stingrays and an array of fish species at Lochmara.
 For more ways to experience in the Marlborough Sounds, check out 10 Awesome Activities in the Marlborough Sounds.